bwasilewski/HTML5Base/README.md

 ##Installation

-This project uses Node and Node Package Manager (NPM).
-If you don't have Node installed, you can install hit [here](http://nodejs.org/download/).
-Then install NPM [here](http://howtonode.org/introduction-to-npm).
-You'll also need to install Grunt.
-You can do that [here](http://gruntjs.com/getting-started).
+This project has a couple of dependencies, mainly Node.js, NPM, and Grunt.
+Make sure you have all of these components installed and running properly before trying to use this project.

-Once you've installed Node and Grunt, you'll need to install all of this project's dependencies.
-Stop crying, it's easy.
-Just type
+Once you've installed all dependencies, simply clone this repo into your project folder and in the command line, type

 `npm install`

-and you're good to go.
+which will install the rest of the project's dependencies.
+From there, you can type `grunt`, `grunt dev`, `grunt prod`, or any individual grunt task that's listed in the Gruntfile.js file.

+Enjoy!